apache/apisix-website/website/docs/general/blog-contributing-guide.md

 This is also a required field used to enhance SEO performance.

 A brief summary of the blog post would be a good description.
-A good rule of thumb is to keep the number of characters in the description between 150 and 170.
+A good rule of thumb is to keep the number of characters in the description between 150 and 160.
+You can calculate with [Character Statistics Software](https://charactercalculator.com/).

 ##### tags